Avaya Holdings Corp. (NYSE:AVYA) stock: Is this a flash in the pan today?

 Avaya Holdings Corp.
 (NYSE: AVYA) Ownership Details

-The securities firm Capital World Investors holds 8.37 million shares of AVYA, making it the second largest institutional shareholder.
-Taking this into account, the holding percentage comes to 7.56%, and the holding percentage of shares is valued at 13.96 million.
+The securities firm Victory Capital Management Inc. holds 8.38 million shares of AVYA, making it the second largest institutional shareholder.
+Taking this into account, the holding percentage comes to 7.57%, and the holding percentage of shares is valued at 106.12 million.

 An overview of Avaya Holdings Corp.’s technicals